Table of Contents

 Medicinal use of Annular Holostemma (Holostemma ada-kodien)

 Holostemma ada-kodien, is found in tropical Western Ghats.
 It is used in as a tonic that maintains youthful vigour.
-The tuberous roots of plant are used to treat eye diseases, cough, fever, burning sensation and as a galactagogue.
+The tuberous roots of the plant are used to treat eye diseases, cough, fever, burning sensation and as a galactagogue.

 - The roots have cooling, alterative, tonic and laxative properties.
 They are used as tonic, laxative, aphrodisiac, expectorant, ophthalmic, emollient, tonic, stimulant, and galactagogue.